CodePushGo/website/src/content/blog/en/app-store-vs-direct-updates-what-developers-need-to-know.md

 -   **Platform Policies**: Updates must use secure delivery mechanisms to comply with platform rules.

-Platforms such as Capgo include features like version control and rollback options, ensuring updates are both safe and compliant.
+Platforms such as CodePushGo include features like version control and rollback options, ensuring updates are both safe and compliant.
 These safeguards help developers avoid risks while taking advantage of the flexibility OTA updates provide.

 That said, developers should carefully weigh the speed and convenience of OTA updates against the thoroughness and structure of app store updates to decide what works best for their app.